 4 countries: Italia, Slovenia, Croatia, Montenegro

 For the past 2000 years this part of Europe has been a border area between numerous empires, kingdoms, republics, states and regions.
-Different cultures, identities, customs and traditions, have created a space that remembers all of them.
-Some ruled for centuries, some visited for a few decades, some were ruled by others for over a millenia – but all left their mark – and it’s visible today.
+Different cultures, identities, customs and traditions, have all created a space that vividly preserves their memory.
+Some ruled for centuries, some visited for a few decades, some were ruled by others over millenia – but all left their imprint – and it’s visible today.
 The Jewish history of the area shows us what happens when borders and spheres of influences continually change.
-Ashkenazi and Sephardic communities, although been here for centuries, were not the first Jewish communities to reside here.
+Ashkenazi and Sephardic communities, present here for centuries, were not the first Jewish communities to dwell in the region.
 Discover the amazing history of European melting pot.

 Stay@: Grand Hotel Toplice 5*; Hotel Park 4*